PMMA Pyrolysis Simulation -- from Micro- to Real-Scale: General Discussion

-All IMP results are able to reproduce the cone calorimeter data well, see figure~\ref{fig:IMPConeBestParaC3}.
+All IMP results are able to reproduce the chosen micro-scale setups and cone calorimeter data well, see figure~\ref{fig:IMP_TGA_Combined},~\ref{fig:IMP_MCC_Combined} and figure~\ref{fig:IMPConeBestParaC3}.
 Yet, in the parallel panel simulation, differences become apparent, see figure~\ref{fig:PPSimBestParaHRR_MESH_B_20mm_Summary}.
 Just from the cone calorimeter simulation results alone, it is not obvious how the parameter sets perform in the real-scale.
-This indicates that individual parameters of the material model may be differently sensitive to the simulation and experiment setup.
+Preliminary investigations indicate that individual parameters of the material model may be differently sensitive to the simulation and experiment setup~\cite{Tassia_Sensitivity_SFPE2023}.
 In the cone calorimeter setup fire spread is negligible, specifically for higher radiative heat fluxes.
-This might mask the behaviour of some parameter.
+This might mask the behaviour of some parameters.
 For example, the emissivity has certainly a high impact on the received energy and therefore how the sample material heats up.
 However, in the cone calorimeter the sample receives a constant and high flux, which might be high enough to heat up the sample fast, regardless of which value for the emissivity is chosen.

+In~\cite{CHAUDHARI2021109433PMMA_RoomCorner_Simulation} the authors discuss similar observations.
+They state that for their real-scale simulations, the prediction of the fire development is of lower accuracy, despite the good reproduction of the micro- and bench-scale seups~\cite{FIOLA2021103083PMMA_Pyrolysis_Model}.
+They state further that small changes in the specific heat capacity of the PMMA material have a large impact to the HRR in their model, specifically in the uncoupled setup.
+They mitigate this by adjusting the specific heat capacity, as well as the imprinted fractions of convective and radiative heat transfer for the individual surface elements.

 The energy transfer to the sample has a significant impact on the fire development.
 Specifically for the cone calorimeter setup the thermal radiation is important.
 More detailed investigation of the impact of the radiation model parameters in this setup is necessary.
 This assessment should also take the performance in the real-scale simulation into account, to ensure that the model for both setups is the same.
 More care should be taken when setting up the gas burner simulation model.
 Using individual gas phase combustion reactions for burner and sample should allow to simulate the initial sample ignition more precisely, without compromising the overall sample behaviour.